Aluminum vs. Steel Dump Bodies: What’s the Difference?

 - Less spending on fuel: With a lighter weight, your truck will use less fuel.
 On average, switching to aluminum could drop your overall weight considerably.
 Fuel savings are a given and will help recoup the amount spent upfront on your aluminum dump body.
 These savings are hard to beat for contractors who are often on long drives through different states and counties.

-- Minor corrosion: Aluminum contains natural properties that create a protective oxide layer that fends off the rust.
+- Minor corrosion: Aluminum contains natural properties that create a protective oxide layer that fends off rust.
 As a result, treating aluminum to resist corrosion is much cheaper.
 Rust on a dump body can be a money pit for truck owners, especially in a wet environment.
 Avoiding a hefty maintenance bill is another way aluminum bodies return on their investment.

 - Great for lighter trucks: Smaller commercial trucks aren’t always compatible with steel bodies.
 Depending on the size of your vehicle, aluminum could be your only choice.